sketchplugins/plugin-directory/README.md

 - [Sketch Make Long Shadow](https://github.com/jayholtslander/sketch-make-long-shadow), by Jay Holtslander: A plugin for Sketch to create long shadows from a shape.
 - [Import Symbols](https://github.com/kmerc/sketch-import-symbols), by kmerc: Easily import symbols from another Sketch file
 - [Blender](https://github.com/bunnieabc/blender), by bunnieabc: A sketch plugin to create awesome gradient layers
-- [Sketch Name Organizer](https://github.com/canisminor1990/sketch-name-organizer), by Canis Minor: 🖌 Rename artboards based on their x and y position; Rename layers based on their Style and Symbol.
 - [Sketch Slicer](https://github.com/d4rekanguok/sketch-slicer), by Derek Nguyen: Create slice layers from selected layers, with padding or set a fixed size.
 - [Sketch Guides](https://github.com/luvmex/sketch-guides), by Celyn Xie: Add Guides to edges and midpoints at once.
 - [Map Creator for Sketch](https://github.com/terence55/sketch-map-creator), by Terence Wu: Plugin to create a static map(Baidu, MapBox) with custom options.
-- [Sketch Select](https://github.com/canisminor1990/sketch-select), by Canis Minor: Make it much more convenient to select layers with similar attributes.
 - [CopyColor](https://github.com/poyi/copycolor), by Poyi: Plugin that provides shortcut to copy layer fill color, border color, or text color to your clipboard for Sketch 4
 - [Sketch Move Half Pixel](https://github.com/canisminor1990/sketch-move-half-pixel), by Canis Minor: 🐾 Move layers half pixel
 - [Sketch RTL](https://github.com/devinmancuso/sketch-rtl), by Devin Mancuso: Automatically create RTL layouts of your designs with this plugin for Bohemian Coding's Sketch 3